beckbikang/ho/README.md

 # ho

 features
-- write data into  kafka which use  mc protocol
+- write data into  kafka which use  mc protocol.